Pharmaceutical group:

 Interaction

-No clinically significant interactions have been observed with Zovirax.
+No clinically significant interactions were observed with Zovirax.

-Acyclovir is excreted unchanged in the urine by active tubular secretion.
-All drugs with a similar excretion route may increase the plasma concentration of acyclovir.
-BCC and cimetidine increase the AUC of acyclovir and decrease its renal clearance (no dose adjustment is required due to the wide range of therapeutic doses of acyclovir).
+Acyclovir is excreted unchanged into the urine by active tubular secretion.
+All drugs with a similar route of elimination may increase plasma concentrations of acyclovir.
+CCBs and cimetidine increase the AUC of acyclovir and reduce its renal clearance (no dose adjustment is required due to the wide range of therapeutic doses of acyclovir).

-In patients receiving Zovirax by IV, caution is required when prescribing drugs competing for the elimination pathway with it due to the potential increase in plasma levels of one, both drugs or their metabolites.
-Concomitant use of acyclovir and mycophenolate mofetil leads to increased AUC for acyclovir and the inactive metabolite mycophenolate mofetil.
+In patients receiving IV Zovirax, caution is required when coadministering drugs that compete for elimination due to the potential for increased plasma levels of one, both drugs, or their metabolites.
+The combined use of acyclovir and mycophenolate mofetil leads to an increase in the AUC for acyclovir and the inactive metabolite mycophenolate mofetil.

-Cautiously combine intravenous administration of Zovirax (renal function should be monitored) with drugs that impair renal function (e.g., cyclosporine, tacrolimus).
+Caution should be used when combining intravenous administration of Zovirax (monitoring of renal function is necessary) with drugs that impair renal function (for example, cyclosporine, tacrolimus).

 Overdose

-Symptoms: when administered intravenously – increased serum creatinine, blood urea nitrogen, renal failure, neurological symptoms (confusion, hallucinations, agitation, seizures and coma).
+Symptoms: with intravenous administration – increased levels of serum creatinine, blood urea nitrogen, renal failure, neurological symptoms (confusion, hallucinations, agitation, convulsions and coma).

-Treatment: hemodialysis significantly enhances excretion of acyclovir from the blood and may be the optimal treatment for overdose.
+Treatment: hemodialysis significantly enhances the removal of acyclovir from the blood and may be the optimal treatment method for overdose.

 ---|---|